Tsunami Warnings and Preparedness for Long Beach, WA USA

 How will I know if a Tsunami is coming?

-tsunami warnings for California, Oregon, Washington, British Columbia and Alaska.
+California, Oregon, Washington, British Columbia and Alaska:

-- The Pacific County Emergency Management Agency - PCEMA provides warnings to beach communities in Pacific County.
+The Pacific County Emergency Management Agency - PCEMA provides warnings to beach communities in Pacific County.

-Pacific County Emergency Management (PCEMA) blog
+Web: Pacific County Emergency Management (PCEMA)

-Pacific County Emergency Management (PCEMA) website
+Twitter: @tsunamiscotty Pacific County Emergency Management Director Scott McDougall

 Twitter: @PCEOCNews Pacific County EOC